 Step 1 — Add an SSL certificate to the domain

 Make sure your site is properly set up for HTTPS.
-You need to have an SSL certificate applied to your site.
+You must first add SSL certificate to your site.

 - Navigate to Settings -> General page.

-Update your wp-config.php file
+Step 4 — Update your wp-config.php file

 - Log into your webserver via SSH or SFTP.

-- Find the file named 'wp-config.php' in your WordPress site directory, and then open it in a text editor.
+- Find the file named wp-config.php in your WordPress site directory, and then open it in a text editor.

-- Add the following two lines above the line that says "Stop Editing Here”:
+- Add the following two lines above the line that says /* That's all, stop editing!
+Happy blogging. */:

 define('FORCE_SSL', true); define('FORCE_SSL_ADMIN',true);

-Step 5 — Force the URL to redirect to https
+Step 5 — Force the URL to redirect to HTTPS